+Records

-Records Maintaining and managing accurate and objective records of your interactions with clients is a fundamental part of good social work practice.
+Maintaining and managing accurate and objective records of your interactions with clients is a fundamental part of good social work practice.
 Accurate documentation of practice decisions and interventions provides a clear record of the nature of social work involvement with clients and progress in achieving established goals.
 These records also support the continuity of services to a client if they are transferred to another professional.
+This may be especially important in situations where you are operating as an individual private practitioner.

+You also need to be aware of the part that accurate and contemporaneous record-keeping plays in any complaints procedure.
+Accurate recording not only protects clients, but also protects you as a social worker.

+Using technology

-This may be especially important in situations where you are operating as an individual private practitioner. clients, but also protects you as a social worker.
-Using technology The past two decades have witnessed an immense expansion of the use of technology in social work practice.
+The past two decades have witnessed an immense expansion of the use of technology in social work practice.
 Emailing, texting, posting online, and the commonplace sharing of information on social media are exciting and valuable tools for social workers.
 They allow for easier, more efficient, and more immediate ways of keeping in close contact with clients and colleagues.
 Handheld devices have sped this up even more over the past few years.
 However, they have also often reduced the time taken to consider whether a post, email, or text is appropriate and the consequences of that action.
 You should always use technology with caution and with the best interests of the client as the foremost consideration.

 The following provides some guidelines as to what is appropriate use of technology, but it does not and cannot cover all forms of behaviour when using technology.
 In general, traditional expectations regarding the conduct of social workers still apply in this non-traditional context.
 Maintain all professional standards, including when using online social media.
 Always consider the destiny of the data sent or posted.

+Social media

-Social media Once information has been posted online it can remain traceable even if it is later deleted.
+Once information has been posted online it can remain traceable even if it is later deleted.
 It can be almost impossible to remove and can quickly spread beyond a person's control.
 Consider all online posts to be public and permanent.

 You may have a personal online profile.
 Clients may search for information on the internet about you, which may disclose considerable personal information and/or retrieve sites where disgruntled former clients post comments.
 Always be alert to the possibility that clients have a lot of prior knowledge about you, your family/whānau, your friends, and what you do in your leisure time.
 Make sure privacy settings are at the appropriate level of security.

 Be very cautious about posting personal information if it is something you would prefer employers, employees, colleagues, allied health professionals, supervisees, or students not to know about you.
 You may unintentionally inform others of political, religious, or moral beliefs; social activities; details of family/whanau; and personal relationships.
 'Employer surveys have found that between one-fifth and two-thirds of employers conduct internet searches, including social networking sites, and that some have turned down applicants as a result of their searches.'

-You also need to be aware that privacy settings are sometimes reset by the social networking site to a default setting which is not necessarily as stringent as your personalised setting.
-Check your privacy settings regularly.
-If a colleague is putting themselves at risk on social media and behaving inappropriately, consider letting them know (in a discreet way) and encourage them to withdraw that information.
-Avoid using social media as a way of disclosing professional misconduct such as in a 'whistle-blowing' scenario.
-Use the established and appropriate channels instead.
-The Office of the Ombudsman or the SWRB may be able to provide guidance in a 'whistle-blowing' scenario.
-Where you are in an organisation that you believe puts you or your clients at risk you need to contact the SWRB or the ANZASW.
-Confidentiality The main risk around the use of social media is the disclosure of confidential information - that is, breaching a client's or a work colleague's privacy.
-There should be no reference to any client or personal disclosures about a colleague, manager, or an employer on a social website.
-Even if a client's identifying personal details are not included (such as their name or place of residence) their identity may be recognisable to others because of the information provided.
-Similarly the identity of an employer or manager may be deduced by inference.
-Boundaries Social media is informal and can encourage inadvertent and unintended boundary violations.
-Maintaining the boundary between you and your client is your responsibility.
-Never make a 'friend request' to a client to become friends on a personal, non-work- related social-media site.
-It is strongly advised that you politely decline any requests from clients and former clients if they wish to be 'friends' on a personal, non-work- related site.
-Consider changing privacy settings so as it is not possible for clients to request this.
-However, where social workers who have set up a work-related site to enable, for example, younger clients to connect and communicate with each other and/or their social worker and have a professional profile, the considerations may be very different.
-Guidance from a supervisor may be required.
-Client privacy - online searches Remember that you are bound by the principles in the Privacy Act 1993.
-These include that information collected should be connected to a function or activity of the agency and it is necessary to collect that information for that purpose.
-Personal information must not be collected by means that are unfair or intrude unreasonably on the personal affairs of the individual concerned.
-If you are doing an online search of a client without their consent, you may be breaching the Privacy Act and perhaps other ethical responsibilities.
-It could undermine the professional relationship, which is based on trust and confidence, as you hold the burden of the 'secret'.
-If you find yourself interested in investigating the online activities of your clients, question your reasons for this and if necessary, discuss the issue in professional supervision.
+16

-$^{\rm 17}$ Parker, K (2010) and Paton, N. (2007) cited by Waikato DHB social media guidelines.
+$^{^{\}rm 16}$ Parker, K (2010) and Paton, N. (2007) cited by Waikato DHB social media guidelines.